 - In 2014, ECMWF’s annual budget of almost £55 million was funded largely by annual contributions from the Member and Co-operating States, according to a scale based on their gross national income.
 Significant funding is also provided from the sale of forecast and data products and from a variety of externally funded projects.

-- The sponsorship department in the UK Government for ECMWF is the Department for Business, Innovation and Skills.
+- The sponsorship department in the UK Government for ECMWF is the Department for Business, Energy and Industrial Strategy (BEIS).

 - The term 'medium-range' refers to time periods up to about 2 weeks ahead.
 Extended forecasts are also produced for monthly and seasonal timescales.